gittuf/gittuf/docs/design-document.md

 commits that must be retained are interspersed with "bad" commits that must be rejected.

-In both cases, new RSL entries and annotations may be used to record the incident or to skip the invalid RSL entries corresponding to the rejected changes.
-TODO: should these new RSL entries come from authorized users for the affected namespace?
+In both cases, new RSL entries and annotations must be used to record the incident and skip the invalid RSL entries corresponding to the rejected changes.

+gittuf, by default, prefers the second option, with an explicit revert commit that is tree-same as the last good commit.
+This ensures that a client can always fast-forward to a fix rather than rewind.
+By resetting the affected branch to a prior good commit, Git clients that have already pulled in the invalid commit will not reset as well.
+Instead, they will assume they are ahead of the remote in question and will continue to use the bad commit as the latest commit.

+When the gittuf verification workflow encounters an RSL entry for some Git reference that does not meet policy, it looks to see if a subsequent entry for the same reference contains a fix that aligns with the last known good state.
+Any intermediate entries between the original invalid entry and the fix for the reference in question are also considered to be invalid.
+Therefore, in addition to the fix RSL entry, gittuf also expects skip annotations for the original invalid entry and intermediate entries for the reference.

 #### M2: Create RSL entry on behalf of another user